Employer case study: Iress – Recruiting IT and cyber apprentices, even through a global pandemic

 Since last year, we have recruited 12 apprentices with Gloucestershire College.
 10 of these apprentices are Level 3 Software Developer Technician Apprentices and two of them work within our InfoSec team, one as a Level 3 Infrastructure Technician Apprentice and one as a Cyber Security Technologist Apprentice.

 Since working with Gloucestershire College, I’ve been really impressed with the support we have received from them.
 They have been on hand to help with everything we’ve needed them for.
-I’ve worked with the Business Hub team throughout the recruitment process and they have been a great help in helping me screen all of our applicants and answer any questions.
+I’ve worked with the Employer Training & Apprenticeships team (former Business Hub) throughout the recruitment process and they have been a great help in helping me screen all of our applicants and answer any questions.

 The feedback from our managers has been really positive about the course content.
 Our apprentices themselves have been very complimentary about the quality of teaching and support they’ve had from the course tutors as well.